thermotools/KineticGas/README.md

 ## Building from source

+**Note** For instructions on building different versions of `KineticGas`, as well as a guide to solving known, possible build issues, see the [KineticGas homepage.](https://thermotools.github.io/KineticGas)

 A build system using `cmake` and `make` is set up to support Mac, Linux and Windows.
 For Mac machines running on intel chips, one compiler flag must be modified.

 ### First Try - For Mac/Linux